Bilaltariq98/k8s-banking-testbed-argocd/README.md

 ## Running Bootstrapping ArgoCD & Istio

+1. Create A Cluster with traefik disabled use the config.yaml like below:

+'k3d cluster create --config ./bootstrap-argocd/cluster/config.yaml'

+NOTE: a normal K3D cluster will not work as Istio Ingress LoadBalancer will never get assigned an IP Address.

-To bootstrap the app on Argo CD run the following command (add relative path as neccesary).
+2. To bootstrap the app on Argo CD run the following command (add relative path as neccesary).

 'kubectl apply -k bootstrap-argocd/argocd-istio-bootstrap'